-Still being picky (and maybe pricky), I'll also point out that Nick's cover states that the book is "a novel."
-I HATE THAT FUCKING PHRASE.
+Still being picky, I'll also point out that Nick's cover states that the book is "a novel."
+I HATE THAT PHRASE.
 Dickens and Hemingway didn't need to point out that A Tale of Two Cities and The Son Also Rises were novels.

 Sadly, Nick Thacker is not alone in publishing bad information about Lightning Source.

 I had the misfortune to discover an online article titled "SELF PUBLISH/PRINT-ON-DEMAND: What They Don’t Tell You" by Alana Cash.
 Alana said she "taught writing at the Univ. of Texas and Jung Institute in Austin, Texas."

 While Alana may be qualified to teach writing, she is NOT qualified to teach about self-publishing.
 She wrote that "Lightning (Barnes & Noble’s POD division) has a written agreement."
 Lightning Source is part of Ingram Industries.
 LS supplies books to B&N, but is not a division of B&N.

 Another self-styled publishing expert wrote that Lightning is owned by Amazon.com.
 Ain't so, either.

 I readily confess to personal imperfection.
 I don't know everything, but I know more about publishing than some other people who want to give you or sell you advice.